Do I give contractors paid time off or overtime pay on holidays?

 There may be similar provisions, and additional reporting requirements, to be aware of when working on projects funded by state or local governments as well.

-If you have more questions about contractors, time off, and holiday pay, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+Employment laws can be complicated, with big consequences for employers if they are out of compliance.
+Make sure you have access to an employment lawyer who can answer your questions and help you navigate these issues with confidence.
+If you have questions about contractors, time off, and holiday pay, reach out to a Rocket Lawyer network attorney for affordable legal advice.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.